preet/libobdref/README.txt

 * Building: Including obdref directly

+You must include the 'libobdref/globals.js' file somewhere in your project, and explicitly specify where it is in parser.cpp, on line 75.

-Just add the following files to your project, and make sure to link against v8:
+Then add the following files to your project, and make sure to link against v8:

-- message.hpp
+- libobdref/message.hpp
-- parser.h
+- libobdref/parser.h
-- pugixml/pugixml.hpp
+- libobdref/pugixml/pugixml.hpp
-- pugixml/pugiconfig.hpp
+- libobdref/pugixml/pugiconfig.hpp
-- parser.cpp
+- libobdref/parser.cpp
-- pugixml/pugixml.cpp
+- libobdref/pugixml/pugixml.cpp

 Note: pugixml is the library obdref uses to parse XML documents.
 Like obdref, pugixml is distributed under the MIT License.